netuno-org/doc/docs/academy/demonstration/ui.md

 What this code does is to perform the service **workers** and with the obtained data from the <a href="https://en.wikipedia.org/wiki/JSON" target="_blank">JSON</a> stores in the _state_ of the component <a href="https://reactjs.org/" target="_blank">ReactJS</a> in **workers**, performing the execution of `setWorkers` passing the workers data.

-In the final code the methods should be structured in this way, for example:
+The final code should be structured in this way, for example:

 ```jsx
     useEffect(() => {